Etablissements A. Bourdereau CINEX

 Cinematographer Curt Courant and Director Jean Renoir shooting La Bete humaine

-This Cinex was yet another factory modification with the rear body cut away to enable a larger 120m magazine to be mounted at an angle to the body, very similar to the much later Arri 235 design.
+This CINEX was yet another factory modification in 1927 with the rear body cut away to enable a larger 120m magazine to be mounted at an angle to the body, very similar to the much later Arri 235 design.
 The Cinex 120 Meters was a custom order modification.
 It was one of the most compact cameras used in France.
-Many productions adopted this apparatus for difficult set-ups, including for La Croisière noir by Leon Poirier (1926) shooting in the harsh conditions of the Sahara Desert and Curt Courant shooting his highly realistic train scenes in La Bete humaine.
+Many productions adopted this apparatus for difficult set-ups, including Leon Poirier's La Croisière noire (1926), shot in the harsh conditions of the Sahara Desert, and Curt Courant's highly realistic train scenes in La Bête humaine.

 CINEX 120 mètres